Bazooka: Rocket-borne shaped charge weapons development

-Field experience induced changes
+Field experience-induced changes

 In 1943, field reports of rockets sticking and prematurely detonating in M1A1 launch tubes were received by Army Ordnance at Ogden Arsenal and other production facilities.
-At the US Army's Aberdeen Proving Grounds, various metal collars and wire wrapping were used on the sheet metal launch tube in an effort to reinforce it.
+At the U.S. Army's Aberdeen Proving Grounds, various metal collars and wire wrapping were used on the sheet metal launch tube in an effort to reinforce it.
 However, reports of premature detonation continued until the development of bore slug test gauges to ensure that the rocket did not catch inside the launch tube.

-The original M6 and M6A1 rockets used in the M1 and M1A1 launchers had a pointed nose, which was found to cause deflection from the target at low impact angles.
+The original M6 and M6A1 rockets used in the M1 and M1A1 launchers had pointed noses, which were found to cause deflection from the target at low impact angles.
 In late 1943, another 2.36-in rocket type was adopted, the M6A3, for use with the newly standardized M9 rocket launcher.
 The M6A3 was 19.4 inches (493 mm) long, and weighed 3.38 lb (1.53 kg).
 It had a blunted, more round nose to improve target effect at low angles, and a new circular fin assembly to improve flight stability.
 The M6A3 was capable of penetrating 3.5–4 in of armor plate.

 Battery problems in the early bazookas eventually resulted in replacement of the battery-powered ignition system with a magneto sparker system operated through the trigger.
 A trigger safety was incorporated into the design that isolated the magneto, preventing misfires that could occur when the trigger was released and the stored charge prematurely fired the rocket.
 The final major change was the division of the launch tube into two discrete sections, with bayonet-joint attachments.
 This was done to make the weapon more convenient to carry, particularly for use by airborne forces.
 The final two-piece launcher was standardized as the M9A1.
 In September 1944, the fragile folding aperture sight was replaced by a Polaroid optical reflector sight.
 However, the long list of incorporated modifications increased the launcher's tube length to 61 inches (1.55 m), with an overall empty weight of 14.3 lb (6.5 kg).
 From its original conception as a relatively light, handy, and disposable weapon, the final M9A1 launcher had become a heavy, clumsy, and relatively complex piece of equipment.